openflighthpc/flight-deploy/README.md

 bin/profile help
 ```

 The above statement provides a description of all the available commands.
-For the guide of a specific command, such as `configure`, it can be accessed by running the following command:
+For the guide of a specific command, such as `configure`, it can be accessed by appending the `--help`` optiion to the command:

 ```
-bin/profile configure help  # raplace 'configure' with the actual command as needed
+bin/profile configure --help  # raplace 'configure' with the actual command as needed
 ```

 ### Avail